-When this program executes, it will check each if expression in turn and execute the first body for which the condition holds true.
-Note that even though 6 is divisible by 2, we did not see the output number is divisible by 2, nor did weyou see the number is not divisible by 4, 3, or 2 text from the else block.
-That’s because Rust will only execute the block for the first true condition, and once it finds one, it won’t even check the rest.
+When this program executes, it checks each if expression in turn and executes the first body for which the condition holds true.
+Note that even though 6 is divisible by 2, we don’t see the output number is divisible by 2, nor do we see the number is not divisible by 4, 3, or 2 text from the else block.
+The reason is that Rust will only execute the block for the first true condition, and once it finds one, it won’t even check the rest.

-Using too many else if expressions can clutter your code, so if you find yourself with more than one, you may want to look at refactoring your code.
-In Chapter 6, we’ll talk about a powerful Rust branching construct called match for these cases.
+Using too many else if expressions can clutter your code, so if you have more than one, you might want to refactor your code.
+Chapter 6 describes a powerful Rust branching construct called match for these cases.

-Using if in a Binding
+Using if in a let statement

 The last detail you need to know about if is that it’s an expression.
-That means that we can use it on the right hand side of a let binding, for instance:
+That means that you can use it on the right side of a let statement, for instance:

 Filename: src/main.rs